Amir-Ahammed/Linux-Essential-Notebook/SSH_Server_Configuration.md

 ## Manage SSH services <a name="manage-ssh"></a>

 Systemd (used by most modern Linux distributions such as Ubuntu, Debian, Fedora, and CentOS 7+) provides the following fundamental commands for controlling the SSH server.
-  - Start: `sudo systemctl start ssh`
+  - Start: `sudo systemctl start ssh.service`
-  - Stop: `sudo systemctl stop ssh`
+  - Stop: `sudo systemctl stop ssh.service`
-  - Restart: `sudo systemctl restart ssh`
+  - Restart: `sudo systemctl restart ssh.service`
-  - Reload: `sudo systemctl reload ssh`
+  - Reload: `sudo systemctl reload ssh.service`
-  - Status: `sudo systemctl status ssh` (This shows whether the service is running, any recent logs, etc.)
+  - Status: `sudo systemctl status ssh.service` (This shows whether the service is running, any recent logs, etc.)
-  - Enable on boot: `sudo systemctl enable ssh` (This ensures SSH starts automatically when the system boots)
+  - Enable on boot: `sudo systemctl enable ssh.service` (This ensures SSH starts automatically when the system boots)
-  - Disable on boot: `sudo systemctl disable ssh` (This prevents SSH from starting automatically)
+  - Disable on boot: `sudo systemctl disable ssh.service` (This prevents SSH from starting automatically)

 ## SSH #known_hosts <a name="ssh-known-hosts"></a>